junxit/us-congress-bills-112/metadata.md

 - 2012-04-18 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-04-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 4, 2 Present (Roll no. 171). (text: CR 4/17/2012 H1824)
 - 2012-04-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 4, 2 Present (Roll no. 171).(text: CR 4/17/2012 H1824)
+- 2012-04-19 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.